When Does the Season Begin?

 What Type of Equipment Does My Child Need?

-ALPINE RACING: Questions about the proper equipment for team members in the U18 - U12 groups should be directed to the coaching staff.
+ALPINE RACING: This year's USSS equipment requirements can be accessed HERE.
+Specific questions about the proper equipment for alpine racers in the U18 - U12 groups can be directed to the coaching staff.
 While many our our racers have event-specific skis (Slalom and Grand Slalom), having multiple skis is not absolutely necessary.
 Your child's coach can give you the best direction here.
 Younger racers, U8s, need good-quality buckled boots, skis with up-to-date bindings, poles and the like.

 SNOWBOARDING: A good quality snowboard with up-to-date bindings, along with good-quality boots, are necessary.
 Here, too, whether your child will benefit from specific types of boards is best addressed by your child's coach.